 Mix carefully and gradually add the lard and water

-Separately, prepare the eggplants for the filling
+In the meantime, prepare the eggplants for the filling

 Wash them, dry them with paper towels, slice them with the skin on, and grill them

-Season them with plenty of olive oil, salt, and chopped parsley that you have previously rinsed under running water and dried with paper towels
+Season them with plenty of olive oil, salt, and chopped parsley that you will have previously rinsed under running water and dried with paper towels

 Let them marinate for about 30 minutes